hopelesscaffeineaddict/60secondstofinish/writeup.md

 ### How Harness Works
-Our harness executes the target binary under `ptrace`, injects breakpoints at every discovered function symbol, and monitors execution to collect real-time coverage.
+Our optional harness executes the target binary under `ptrace`, injects breakpoints at every discovered function symbol, and monitors execution to collect real-time coverage.
 All functions are automatically found via `nm`.
 At runtime, these offsets are rebased to support PIE and injects `int3` traps, which allows the harness to record every function reached during execution, thus implementing coverage.

 Each trap logs the function offset into a bitmap, producing function level coverage data that can be used for corpus ranking and prioritisation.
 This coverage effectively enables the fuzzer to detect new paths and focus mutations on inputs that expand reachable code regions.